gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Uses multiple plugins

-Starters can be configured with multiple plugins so someone can get up and running without worrying about configuring too many loose ends.
-Themes are capable of the same by making a `gatsby-config` that a Gatsby site will run along with its own config.
-Plugins are also capable of this (because themes are a plugin), but it is recommended that _plugins be limited to their specific functionality_.
+Themes are intended to abstract several plugins into one, by making a `gatsby-config` that a Gatsby site will run along with its own config.
+Starters can also be configured with multiple plugins so someone can get up and running without worrying about configuring too many loose ends.

 #### Custom components

 Custom components are most traditionally distributed as packages in the React ecosystem.
 Components don't need to hook into the Gatsby build system, so if shipped with a plugin they don't need to be included in a `gatsby-config`'s plugin array.
 This is the case with `gatsby-image` which is a React component.
 It doesn't need to be included in the plugins array because it is merely a component.

-Some plugins and themes ship with components you can use in a Gatsby site.
+Some plugins ship with components you can use in a Gatsby site.
 An example is the [`<OutboundLink />` component from `gatsby-plugin-google-analytics`](/packages/gatsby-plugin-google-analytics/?=#outboundlink-component).
 Other plugins, like [`gatsby-plugin-react-helmet`](/packages/gatsby-plugin-react-helmet), require you to install components from other dependent libraries.

-Because themes are meant to own a section of a site—like a page or part of a page—they are more suited to ship with components that could then be shadowed for customization.
+Themes by convention are more suited to ship with components that could then be shadowed for customization.

 Starters will include components to render data, but they are tied to the starter.